thomasschwarz96/ts-rename/README.md

   **-r** String for replacing the needle

 ## Contributing
 If you want to contribute create an issue or an pull request.

-## Other
-If you got some problems, improvements or changes let me know.
 I appreciate every single help!